“The Forex market is the most liquid in the world…” the Guru continued, “so technical analysis is especially

 At this point, I should probably mention that I do apply some TA concepts to my trading… but they are not the primary way in which I identify trade setups.

-In order to effectively anticipate market prices, you’ll first have to understand what drives them… and it should quickly be apparent to any rational person that market prices are not driven by TA any more than his actions are driven by his prior footsteps.
+In order to effectively anticipate market prices, you’ll first have to understand what drives them… and it should quickly be apparent to any rational person that market prices are not driven by TA any more than his future actions are driven by his prior footsteps.

 You see, technical analysis is merely a way to describe and perceive market prices on a limited dimension, just like a how a photograph of a forest captures how it looks, but does not convey the temperature, humidity, or sounds of the place.

 To use another example, trying to understand the Forex market based on TA alone is like trying to understand a juicy beef steak based solely on its picture.
 Until you explore the other dimensions of smell, sound and taste, you will never get the full story.

-Such is the case with technical analysis, market prices, and economic fundamentals.
+Such is the case with technical analysis, market sentiment, and economic fundamentals.
 Once you learn how to interpret economic indicators, they provide valuable insights to financial markets that TA is completely oblivious to.

 This is why I base my trading decisions on a variety of dimensions, with economic fundamentals and sentiment being the prime considerations.

 So if your trading performance has been less than satisfactory, consider looking at the other aspects of trading that you’ve previously ignored.

 Try incorporating economic fundamentals into your trading… and you might be surprised how much they will enhance your understanding and application of technical analysis.